A shadow program can turn into an internship if you network well. If you decide that you would like to learn more, start to look for an internship.

-Job shadow programs allow students to see how the knowledge gained in an academic setting is applied to an actual business environment while laying the foundation for future networking and employment opportunities.
+Job shadow programs allow students to see how the knowledge they gained in an academic setting is applied to an actual business environment.
+These programs also begin laying the foundation for future networking and employment opportunities.

-Before committing your time to education, training and job preparation, you can make sure you are genuinely interested in a career by enrolling in one of these programs.
+Before committing your time to education, training and job preparation, you can make sure you are genuinely interested in a career by enrolling in a job shadow program.
+Many students enjoy these types of programs because they gain firsthand experience in their perspective fields, without the risk of committing to a full-time job.

 Job Shadow Programs vs. Internships